Definition of Average Collection Period

 An increase in the ACP would indicate any of the following conditions:

-- Management has decided to loosen the credit conditions to customers in order to boost sales or a certain category of customers are given longer credit window- This could be true in case a small business house is trying to sell to a bigger business whose credit quality is good and the small business believes that it will not default.
+- Management has decided to loosen the credit conditions to customers to boost sales, or a certain category of customers is given a longer credit window- This could be true in case a small business house is trying to sell to a bigger business whose credit quality is good.
+The small business believes that it will not default.

 - Liquidity issues in the economy could cause customers to delay payments.

-- Either the collections department of the company has reduced its effort or there is an overall staff shortage.
-In both cases, the collection for the period is less thereby increasing the number of receivables outstanding.
+- Either the company’s collections department has reduced its effort, or there is a staff shortage.
+In both cases, the collection for the period is less, increasing the number of outstanding receivables.

 Decreasing the Average Collection Period